PhD Coordinator: Pietro Pietrini

-The Systems Science Program aims at enriching the educational program of the Computer Science and Systems Engineering Track by integrating field-specific training with the capability to analyze the socio-economic dimension of problems, in terms of financial aspects, decision and game theory, and the analysis of institutional, regulatory and patenting contexts.
-On the other hand, students of the Economics, Networks and Business Analytics Track will gain more in-depth knowledge of linear algebra tools, numerical methods for differential equations, optimization, programming and control of dynamic systems, network analysis, statistics and machine learning, and the management of large databases.
+The PhD program in Systems Science aims to enrich the track in Computer Science and Systems Engineering on the one hand, integrating field training with the ability to analyze the socio-economic dimension of the various problems, from different points of view, and the analysis of institutional, regulatory and patent contexts.
+On the other hand, the students of the track in Economics, Networks and Business Analytics will acquire a deeper knowledge of the tools of linear algebra, numerical methods for differential equations, optimization, programming and control of dynamic systems, network analysis, statistics and machine learning, and the management of large databases.

 Input and Output Profiles